-High school junior or senior students may enroll in college courses if they possess the ability to satisfactorily complete college work and have permission from their high school to enroll.
+High school juniors or seniors may enroll in college courses if they possess the ability to satisfactorily complete college work and have permission from their high school to enroll.
 Students in lower grades may be allowed to enroll in an Accelerated College Education (ACE) course if the college department offering the course allows younger students in its courses and the student submits a completed age waiver form.
 Students contact the Board of Cooperative Education Services (BOCES) coordinator at 307-268-3309 to get approval to register for classes.
-High school students do not have to complete the admission application process.